Home / Tours / Private Tours /

 TRANSYLVANIAN VILLAGE – VISCRI – BRAN – BRASOV (3h drive)

-After a delicious traditional breakfast, leave the village and head to another picturesque settlement, Viscri.
 Cross the rolling hills of Transylvania and reach one of the Saxon villages where Prince Charles of Wales spends his holiday every spring while in Romania.
-Viscri is another village frozen in time, famous for the well-preserved 12th century fortified church.
-The worship place is a UNESCO Heritage site.
-It impresses the visitors through the beautiful medieval architecture, the local museum which presents the daily life of the Saxons, and, of course, the view over the whole village from the top of the church’s tower.
+Viscri is another village frozen in time, famous for the well-preserved 12th-century fortified church.
+The worship place is a UNESCO Heritage site, and it impresses the visitors through the beautiful medieval architecture, the local museum which presents the daily life of the Saxons, and, of course, the view over the whole village from the top of the church’s tower.

-Go to Brasov, another typical Saxon city, also known as Kronstadt, the “City of the Crown.”
+Go to Brasov, another typical Saxon city, also known as Kronstadt, the “City of the Crown”.

 Overnight in Brasov: 4-star hotel